Protect Your Trip »

 Free Things To Do in Annapolis

 - #1View all Photos#1 in Annapolis0.5 miles to city centerMuseums, Free, Monuments and Memorials, SightseeingTYPE2 hours to Half DayTIME TO SPEND0.5 miles to city centerMuseums, Free, Monuments and Memorials, SightseeingTYPE2 hours to Half DayTIME TO SPEND

 The United States Naval Academy is the No. 1 attraction in Annapolis.
 The campus is beautiful and pays homage to the naval branch of the military, even while it raises up the new generation.
 The "noon meal formation," where the midshipmen march in formation, is a must-see as well, and it's held weather permitting.
-In the free U.S. Naval Academy Museum, you can take a self-guided tour through the navy's history.
-But recent visitors highly recommend taking advantage of the guided walking tour of the campus – not only will you gain insight into naval history, but you'll also learn about the academy's Beaux-Arts architecture and landscaping.
+In the free U.S. Naval Academy Museum, you can take a self-guided tour through the Navy's history.
+But recent visitors highly recommend taking advantage of the guided walking tour of the campus – not only will you gain insight into naval history, but you'll also learn about the academy's beaux-arts architecture and landscaping.

 The Naval Academy is also known for its music department.
 Throughout the year, multiple choral and instrumental ensembles, including the Naval Academy Band, put on performances that are open to the public.
 Check the website before your visit to purchase tickets.

 - #4View all Photos#4 in Annapolis2.8 miles to city centerFree, Parks and GardensTYPE2 hours to Half DayTIME TO SPEND2.8 miles to city centerFree, Parks and GardensTYPE2 hours to Half DayTIME TO SPEND

 Annapolis locals say the dog park is the ideal place to bring your four-legged friend, and the area provides a wide selection of activities and wooded trails for all types of travelers to explore.

 - #5View all PhotosfreeEgo Alley#5 in Annapolis0.4 miles to city centerFree, Neighborhood/Area, SightseeingTYPE2 hours to Half DayTIME TO SPEND0.4 miles to city centerFree, Neighborhood/Area, SightseeingTYPE2 hours to Half DayTIME TO SPEND

 Ego Alley is not an alley in the traditional sense of the word; rather than a walkway, it's a narrow waterway that spills out into Spa Creek.
 The name "Ego Alley" comes from the queue of expensive boats that parade through the waterway on evenings and weekends.
 But it does make for an interesting place to meander.

 - #7View all Photos#7 in Annapolis0.1 miles to city centerFree, Churches/Religious SitesTYPELess than 1 hourTIME TO SPEND0.1 miles to city centerFree, Churches/Religious SitesTYPELess than 1 hourTIME TO SPEND

 - #8View all Photos#8 in Annapolis0.1 miles to city centerFree, Tours, Monuments and Memorials, SightseeingTYPELess than 1 hourTIME TO SPEND0.1 miles to city centerFree, Tours, Monuments and Memorials, SightseeingTYPELess than 1 hourTIME TO SPEND

 Even though the Maryland State House doesn't tend to wow visitors with its architecture or exhibits, it is the site of illustrious history.
 In fact, it once served as the capital of the United States for a short stint.
 And it remains the oldest state house that is still in legislative use, and the grounds are quite lovely as well.

-Most recent travelers found the Maryland State House to be an interesting walk through U.S. history, noting that the building is somewhat small and browsing its rooms and halls didn't take too long.
+Several recent travelers found the Maryland State House to be an interesting walk through U.S. history, noting that the building is somewhat small and browsing its rooms and halls didn't take too long.
 In short, if you have an hour to kill, the Maryland State House is a worthy place to spend it.

 Explore More of Annapolis

-If you make a purchase from our site, we may earn commissions.
+If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.